 Length over complexity

-A password manager will generate passwords for you and it will happily create 64+ character passwords which hacking software would take years (literally) to bust.
-I use Lastpass as this provides a lot of solid features for free but there’s plenty to choose from (see link for reviews below).
+A password manager will generate passwords for you and it will happily create 64+ character passwords which hacking software would take millennia (literally) to bust.
+I use Lastpass as this provides a lot of solid features for free but there are plenty to choose from (see link for reviews below).
 On your own device you can install your password manager app and you can save and access all the logins you use.
-On a device not your own, you can login to you password manager account and access all your stored passwords manually.
+On a device not your own, you can login to you password manager account via a web browser and access all your stored passwords manually.

-Password managers take a little time to set up and become familiar with but once you are using one you can raise the level of security on all your online logins significantly and then you’ll find it a quicker and easier way too.
+Password managers take a little time to set up and become familiar with but once you are using one you can raise the level of security on all your online logins significantly and you’ll soon find a password manager a quick and easy way to login.